selcuksarikoz/git-orbit/README.md

 ## What is GitOrbit?

 <strong>GitOrbit</strong> is your ultimate Git management tool, designed to streamline your development workflow.
-While it serves as a powerful Git client, it also enhances your productivity with optional AI-powered features for smarter commits, code analysis, and interactive assistance.
+While it serves as a powerful Git client, it also enhances your productivity with **integrated Kuulto AI (Beta)** features for smarter commits, deepest code analysis, and interactive assistance.

 I built GitOrbit because, frankly, VS Code's native Git features just weren't cutting it for me anymore.